 - Conversion = Number of unique engaged users (uniques in trips) who converted / Total of all unique engaged users (uniques in trips)

 - Control Group (CG) Conversion = Number of unique users (uniques in trips) in CG who converted / Total of all unique users (uniques in trips) who were in CG.
 Remember that CG users who are part of the journey do not receive any campaigns.
 Therefore, we don’t use the Engaged User definition for the Control Group.
 Also, please note that the users who are part of CG will always remain a part of CG irrespective of the number of trips they undertake.
-New users can enter the CG since WebEngage ensures that the total users in CG is always a certain percentage (5% by default, and can be changed by you) of the total users who enter the journey.
+New users can enter the CG since WebEngage ensures that the total users in CG are always a certain percentage (5% by default, and can be changed by you) of the total users who enter the journey.

 In the screenshot above, you can see that the conversion of the journey is 5.86% whereas the conversion number for the Control Group is 3.78%.
 This means that the journey has a great positive impact on your overall conversion numbers.
 In this case, the uplift is 55%.
 This means that through this journey, you have been able to increase your purchases by 55% for the group of users who entered this journey.
 Imagine if you were running many different journeys for all sorts of different scenarios.
 Beautiful, isn’t it? 🙂

 Lastly, please note that the conversion numbers in journeys get refreshed every 2 minutes.
-All other numbers you see in journeys such as entries, exits, numbers on different blocks of journeys etc. get refreshed every 5 seconds.
+All other numbers you see in journeys such as entries, exits, numbers on different blocks of journeys, etc. get refreshed every 5 seconds.

 We hope this clarifies how the conversion numbers in journeys are calculated and how they compare against control groups.
-If you still have any questions around this, please get in touch with us at email@example.com.
+If you still have any questions about this, please get in touch with us at firstname.lastname@example.org.